microsoft/AL/.github/ISSUE_TEMPLATE/al-developer-experience-bug.md

 - AL Language:
 - Visual Studio Code:
 - Business Central:
-- List of extensions that you have installed:
+- List of Visual Studio Code extensions that you have installed:

 ### Final Checklist